hukish/P_Locker/README.md

 * Request permissions to post your contribution at my GitHub repository through the same email address.

 Alternatively, you could email the main developer at HUKISH@gmail.com with ideas on how this project could be more effective, efficient or beneficial.

+## Versioning
+Used GIT and GitHub.
+There are commits attached to the entire project to show the management of versions.

+## Author

+ hudson, any other contributor after the completion of the work can be viewed at this GitHub repository